 Promotion recognizes past achievement and indicates confidence that the individual is capable of greater responsibilities and accomplishments.
-Promotion considerations must take into account the individual's contribution to the school/campus mission as well as differences in mission of varying primary and unit levels.
+Promotion considerations

 Contract renewal/termination or dismissal

 For probationary Lecturers, notice of non-reappointment or dismissal shall be given under the same terms as apply to tenure-track faculty during the probationary period (i.e., three months notice if in the first year of appointment, six months notice if in the second year of appointment, twelve months' notice after two or more years of service.)